 Time is your friend, impulse is your enemy.
 Take advantage of compound interest and don't be captivated by the siren sound of the market - Warren Buffet

-There's a reason why Einstein and Buffet think so highly of compound interest.
+Einstein and Buffet think so highly of compound interest for a reason.
 They know that you can make a lot of money with a little money if you wield its power.
 Let me illustrate.

 Let's say you have RM10,000 and you put this money into an investment instrument that yields a 10% interest per annum.
 Every month, you add RM2,500 from your income into this investment.
 After 15 years, you'd have RM1,045,000 saved up.